Devharirolls/Nikeapp/README.md

 # Nikeapp
-It is my First project in React Native
+This is my First project in React Native